mautic/mautic/README.md

 Also note that if you have DDEV installed, you can run 'ddev start' as a DDEV project’s configuration is present in the repo.
 This will kick off the Mautic first-run process which will automatically install dependencies and configure Mautic for use. ✨ 🚀 Read more [here][ddev-mautic]

+We recommend installing via Composer following the documentation at the [command line][install-mautic-composer].

-Installing Mautic is a three-step process:
+If you must install from the zip file, it's a three-step process:

-1. [Download the repository zip][download-zip] then extract the zip to your web root, or pull it in through Composer at the [command line][install-mautic-composer].
+1. [Download the repository zip][download-zip] then extract the zip to your web root, or pull it in through Composer at the .
 2. Run the `composer install` command to install the required packages.
 3. Open your browser and complete the installation through the web installer.